-Beyond the lower fees and required minimum investments, another differentiator of the original robo-advisors was their easy to use digital interface.
+Beyond the lower fees and required minimum investments, another differentiator of the original robo-advisors was their easy-to-use digital interface.
 While the finance industry has historically been an early adopter of technology for internal purposes, such as the portfolio management software that was the predecessor to robo-advisors, this has not always been the case for customer service technology.
 We can point to a couple of reasons for this.

-The second reason the finance industry hadn’t adopted more user-friendly technology by the time Betterment came around in 2010 was due to the industry’s heavy regulation.
+The second reason the finance industry hadn’t adopted more user-friendly technology by the time Betterment came around in 2010 was the industry’s heavy regulation.
 More substantial use of technology in interactions with clients posed questions ranging from cybersecurity to portfolio suitability.
 In 2010, online-only portfolio management was an unexplored frontier filled with regulatory challenges.
 Even years after robo-advisors have become the norm, regulators still struggle with how to handle regulating them.

-While robo-advisors led the way in easy to use portfolio management tools, once the success of robo-advisors became apparent, the rest of the industry quickly followed suit.
+While robo-advisors led the way in easy-to-use portfolio management tools, once the success of robo-advisors became apparent, the rest of the industry quickly followed suit.
 Younger investors, especially, now expect user-friendly interfaces and access to online tools and resources, regardless of whether the advisor is a robo-advisor or human advisor.

 Taxes and Rebalancing

-Robo-advisors’ ease of use is not limited to interfaces with simple and straightforward navigation.
+Robo-advisors’ ease of use is not limited to interfaces with straightforward navigation.
 A huge selling point of robo-advisors is that they automate aspects of two of the most crucial yet complicated tasks for the average investor: taxes and rebalancing.

 Robo-advisors may decrease an investor’s tax burden through tax-loss harvesting.
 Tax-loss harvesting consists of selling specific securities to incur a loss to help offset capital gains.
 Tax-loss harvesting requires an understanding of taxes and capital gains that exceeds that of the average investor, meaning those who choose to manage their accounts may struggle to implement tax-loss harvesting.
-Though tax-loss harvesting is relatively complicated, it is also a process that can be automated fairly easily.
+Though tax-loss harvesting is relatively complicated, it is also a process that can be automated relatively easily.
 Therefore, it is no surprise that tax-loss harvesting is now a standard service offered by most robo-advisors.

 Let’s say the target asset allocation for your portfolio is 50% bonds and 50% stocks.
 This asset allocation keeps you from taking on more risk accidentally.
 Over time, one asset class will perform better than another.
 For instance, if the stocks in your portfolio outperform the bonds, your portfolio could shift to 65% stocks and only 35% bonds.
 This new asset allocation exposes you to more risk than is appropriate for your financial situation.
-Rebalancing keeps this from happening by making small adjustments, so your asset allocation remains close to your ideal allocation.
+Rebalancing keeps this from happening by making minor adjustments, so your asset allocation remains close to your ideal allocation.

 Again, this process requires slightly more financial knowledge than the average person may have but is easily automated.
 Making it another ideal tool for robo-advisors.